What movie almost bankrupted Disney?

 Q: What does “bankrupt” mean?

-A: “Bankrupt” refers to a financial state in which a person or organization is unable to pay their debts and is legally declared insolvent.
+A: “Bankrupt” refers to a financial state in which a person or company is unable to pay their debts and is legally declared insolvent.